Metro Art Presents: The Adventures of Prince Achmed

 Friday, November 1 from 8PM to 10PM (Doors at 7:30) -- Union Station Ticketing Hall

 Metro Art Los Angeles is pleased to present “The Adventures of Prince Achmed,” (1926, 66 min, Dir.
-Lotte Reigniger) as the next installment of our animated film series at Union Station.
+Lotte Reigniger) with live music provided by Gamelan Merdu Kumala, as the first installment of our animated film series at Union Station.

 This screening is free and open to the public.
 Seating will be on a first-come, first-served basis.
-Special guest to introduce the film.
+Special guest introduction by artist, animation director and filmmaker, Lyndon J Barrois.

 Lotte Reiniger (1899-1981) was a master of the animated shadow-puppet film, a stop-motion technique inspired by the theatrical shadow-plays originating in ancient China, India and the Middle East.
 “The adventures of Prince Achmed” tells the story of an African sorcerer, who is simultaneously a powerful magician and the ugliest person in the world.
 He falls madly in love with the beautiful daughter of the Caliph of Baghdad, the princess Dinarsade.
 The sorcerer uses his power of the magic arts to create a wooden horse that can fly and uses it to fly to Baghdad embarking on a magical adventure.